Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Nor was Morwk.

-"At least some kind soul kept the map up to date…" he grumbled.
+"At least some kind soul kept the map up to date..." he grumbled.
 "I’d hate to try and navigate this without knowing where the next planet was."

 "Why trouble?"
 Moj asked.
 "Plotted our course, you.
 Safe, right?"